Review: Goal Zero Yeti 3000X, Is It Worth It? + Top 3 Alternatives

-On Goal Zero’s website, the Yeti is 3000x listed for about $3,200 for the standard solar generator unit, which includes a convenient roll cart for easy transportation.
+The Yeti 3000x is listed for about $2,999 for the standard solar generator unit, which includes a convenient roll cart for easy transportation.
 For $300 more, you can also purchase the device in combination with a 200W solar suitcase and carrying bag.

 Pros and Cons of the Goal Zero Yeti 3000